 "Botanic gardens are institutions holding documented collections of living plants for the purposes of scientific research, conservation, display and education."

 Did you know...

-There are a total of 142 million herbarium specimens in botanic garden herbaria and 6.13 million accessions in their living collections.
+There are over 142 million herbarium specimens in botanic garden herbaria and around 6.13 million accessions in their living collections.

 Over 500 botanic gardens occur in Western Europe, more than 350 in North America and over 200 in East and Southeast Asia, of which the majority are in China.
 Most of the southern Asian botanic gardens are to be found in India.